 - Direct outreach tools: Enable and enhance targeted, one-on-one interactions (email automation tool, call management/tracking, direct mail automation, etc.)

 - Customer relationship management (CRM) platform: Serves as the main hub of campaign activities since it’s where prospect data lives

 - Marketing automation platform (MAP): Orchestrates outreach activities and allows you to effectively manage the campaign

-How to Generate Leads: Emails + Calls + LinkedIn
+The Outbound Ways to Generate Leads: Emails + Phone Calls + LinkedIn

-In this section, we’ll first go over each channel one by one.
+In this section, we’ll explore each channel in detail and provide insights on how to leverage them effectively.
 We’ll then conclude with an actual outbound lead generation workflow that leverages the three tactics.

 For a very long time now, emails continue to be the most widely-used and most effective outbound lead generation channel.
 Email’s precision, scalability, and versatility make it an ideal tactic for outbound activities such as: